JHU-PL-Lab/www-fpse/lecture/more-modules.md

   type 'a listtree = Leaf | Node of ('a List.t) * 'a listtree * 'a listtree;;
   ```

-### Larger Example Using Core.Map
+### A Small Example Using Core.Map
 * We will go over the code of [school.ml](../examples/school.ml), simple code that uses a `Core.Map`.
-* Note that there is a fancier way than `Map.Make` using advanced features we will cover in detail later: *first-class modules*.
+* Note that there is a better method than `Map.Make` using advanced features we will cover in detail later: *first-class modules*.
-  - We will look at [cool_school.ml](../examples/cool_school.ml) which re-writes the `school.ml` example to use first-class modules
+  - We will briefly look at [cool_school.ml](../examples/cool_school.ml) which re-writes the `school.ml` example to use first-class modules
   - The advantage of this code is you don't need to make a new module for every type you use it at
-  - Imagine if for every `List` type we had to make an `IntList`, `StringList` etc module - painful!
-  - (`List` itself avoids this problem by not being comparison-friendly, we had to pass in `compare` to `List.sort` for example)
+  - Also avoids the `Map.add` vs `IntMap.empty` issue of two different interfaces to use same map.

 ### The `with` type refinement operation